c-tuome/c-tuome.github.io/content/_index.md

       title: '👋 About Me'
       subtitle: ''
       text: |-
         I am a Systems Specialist Associate at ArchKey Solutions where I do troubleshooting, programming, and commissioning for integrated security systems.
-I work primarily in the support department where we do remote support, preventative maintenance, and problem-resolution consulting with systems issues.
+I work primarily in the support department where we do remote support, preventative maintenance, and problem-resolution consulting for systems issues.

         I have professional certifications and experience with Genetec Security Center and Lenel OnGuard.